-However, it took a tragic death – a suicide from a young bloke – to trigger the will to live, and to live the best life I have been given.
+However, in 2017, it took a tragic death – a suicide from a young bloke – to trigger the will to live, and to live the best life I have been given.
 I have learnt valuable life lessons along the way.
 I believe there is a reason why we experience these tumultuous chapters in our lives, and for me, these narratives add to my greater understanding of, and confidence in how I can help others.

 My story is about survival – finding the courage and resilience to keep going, and to re-frame my reality to keep living life positively.
 It is about letting go of inhibitions, society expectations and barriers for men to speak up, to talk about our emotions, fears and insecurities, and to embrace our needs and desires as individuals on life’s journey.

 MY BODY ART - EMBRACING MY HERITAGE AND VALUES